home-assistant/home-assistant.io/source/_integrations/keymitt_ble.markdown

 The Calibration service will locally set the MicroBot Push depth, duration, and mode.

-Please note: The push arm will extend or retract (dependent on the mode set) after the service call is invoked.
+Please note: The push arm will extend or retract (depending on the mode defined) after the service call is invoked.
 The mode and depth will be demonstrated, but not the duration.
 The setting is, however, stored and can be confirmed by manually operating the device.

 | Service Data Attribute | Required | Description                                                                                   |
 | ---------------------- | -------- | --------------------------------------------------------------------------------------------- |